notatuta/repeat-accumulate/README.md

 ![Corrected by averaging four transmissions](images/corrected_repeat.png)

-There are still 148 bits that flipped.
+There are still more than a hundred bits that flipped.
 Not great.
 Enter the **Repeat-Accumulate algorithm**:

 * Repeat each input bit *Q* times